 Here are the responses I got:

 Next, I posted a picture of me in the shirt on Facebook and posted a price of $25/shirt.

 After I got 15 orders via PayPal (no ecommerce, no website — people just sent me the money) I closed off sales and started looking for a manufacturer.

 Did you notice I hadn’t spent ANY money up until this point?

-(This happens to be the biggest breakthrough for Monthly1k students.
+(This happens to be the biggest breakthrough for our previous course Monthly1K.
 People have a blast coming up with ideas, trying to validate an idea, then trying another until they find one that they can get money for….before they’ve spent a single dollar of their own money.)

 I ended up connecting with some guys from Betabrand — they make funky clothing for hipsters and people who like to be unique — and we started talking about having them manufacturing the shirt.

 And the Taco Shirt was born.
 I paid Will for the design once orders started from Betabrand.

 The shirt is on super high quality fabric, has the sexiest of tacos designed by Will Bryant, and will be on peoples bodies in the near future.

 Now, I quickly learned that a high quality, button-up shirt is more expensive than a regular t-shirt.
 The key thing when pre-selling is setting the expectation and showing the customer the value they will get.